devottys/xdplayer/README.md

 - Letter or number: fill in grid at cursor
 - Backspace, Space, Delete: erase backward, forward, in-place
 - TAB: change fill direction (across/down)
+- '@': toggle highlight of letter at the current position

 xdplayer *autosaves* your progress.
 It will create and restore from a **crosswordfilename-guesses.jsonl** in the current directory or in the location set by the `$TEAMDIR` shell environment variable.